janvodak/AspDotNetCore-ShoppingApp/docs/usage.md

 ### Step 2: Create Migration

 * To set up the initial database schema, we need to create a migration.
-Run the following command, specifying the desired migration name:
+Run the following command (from default project directory), specifying the desired migration name:
 	```
 	dotnet ef migrations add InitialCreate
 	```